 10 Great Western Attractions

-Some of my favorite areas out West include Northern California, Southern Idaho, and Southern California.
-I have compiled a list of 10 of my favorite Western attractions (I have yet to visit Oregon or Washington, hence, why you will not see any wonderful areas in this section of the country on the list).
+Some of my favorite areas out West include Northern California, Northern Nevada, Southern Idaho, and Southern California.
+I have compiled a list of 10 of my favorite Western tourist attractions (I have yet to visit Oregon or Washington, hence, why you will not see any wonderful areas in this section of the country on the list).
 Mike & I love combining nature and fun, so you will find many hiking, biking, & other recreational activities on this list.
 What are your favorite Western attractions?
 What would you add to this list?

 Yellowstone National Park

 Yellowstone, America’s First National Park, is one of the most beautiful places I have ever visited.
-The highlight of a drive through this park is the opportunity for wildlife sightings.
+The highlight of a drive through this park is the opportunity for numerous wildlife sightings.
 Although we never caught sight of any bears during our drives through the park, we were fortunate enough to come across both bison and elk.
 We were able to catch amazing shots of bison crossing the road right in front of our car!
 It is such an amazing experience to watch wildlife freely roam around the park.
-We were also lucky enough to see photographers capturing images of a bear in the distance, although it was much too far for the naked eye to see.
+We were also lucky enough to see photographers capturing images of a bear in the distance, although it was much too far away for the naked eye to see.

 One of the most popular sights in the park is Old Faithful, the most predictable geyser in the world, with eruptions occurring approximately every 91 minutes.
 In addition, you will find waterfalls, rivers, beautiful mountains, hot springs, geysers, and mud pots.